Aptimex/python-upload-server/README.md

 ```
 usage: upload-server.py [-h] [-d DIRECTORY] [-i IP] [-s SECRET] [port]

-HTTP server that accepts POST requests and saves them to a file.
-Best used with "curl --data-binary '@myFile.txt' IP:PORT/myFile.txt"
+HTTP server that accepts POST and PUT requests and saves the body content to a file.
+Best used with \"curl -T ./myFile.txt IP:PORT/myFile.txt\"

 positional arguments:
   port                  Port to listen on; default is 8123